Keith Drury’s Backpacking equipment list

 Everything else is cheap and easy—a sleeping bag, pack and shelter are the only three you need to borrow or buy for your first trip.

 The best book on backpacking is Ray Jardine’s Beyond Backpacking.
 Ray helps you see lightweight backpacking as a mindset—a worldview that will pervade the rest of life.
 It is 500 pages but has short chapters and is easy to read.
 Ray avoids the confusing approach of trying to introduce you to all equipment and hiking styles and compare the advantages and disadvantages of each (like most backpacking books do).
 Rather he presents “one way” to backpack (the “Ray way” it is often called on the trail).
 This simplifies things.
-He may have some crazy ideas (an umbrella—which I made fun of for a long time) but most us of are nutty 10% of the time—and the other 90% of his advice is great.
-If you want a “note taking guide” for this book the students in my backpacking class use these three sets: set one …. set two ….set three ….
-(And if you’d like to see the collected advice after a hike of these students click here) Also consider reading the more poetic version of long distance backpacking.
+He may have some crazy ideas (an umbrella—which I made fun of for a long time—that is, until I walked across the Mojave desert) but most us of are nutty 10% of the time.
+90% of his advice is great.
+Also consider reading this more poetic version of questions about your long distance backpacking experience.

 Like all introductory articles (and courses for that matter) they are

-only true temporarily—that is when you become an advanced backpackers some of
+only true temporarily—that is when you become an advanced backpacker some

 The